 - Combine a small amount of maple syrup with water and pour just enough to cover the bottom of the bottle.

-This should aid in the formation of a funnel-like entrance through which the bees can enter the bottle or “trap” but cannot escape until you want them to.
+This should aid in forming a funnel-like entrance through which the bees can enter the bottle or “trap” but cannot escape until you want them to.

 You now know a lot more about what you can do to get rid of bees or keep them away from your patio deck.
-There are several great options to explore, and many of them will only necessitate just a bit of effort.
+There are several great options to explore, and many will only require a bit of effort.

 Those searching for immediate results may want to head to the grocery shop and buy some cinnamon or crushed garlic.
 Both of these bee deterrent methods work well, and they are not expensive to buy.

 Peppermint grows well and should keep bees away from your patio deck.
-It just requires a little more effort and time than sprinkling some crushed garlic or cinnamon over the area.
+However, it requires a little more effort and time than sprinkling crushed garlic or cinnamon over the area.

 You can also opt to perform specific actions, such as removing bee-attracting flowers from the area.
 If you don’t want to do this, growing some peppermint nearby may keep the bees away.

-Finally, hiring exterminators will be the most effective method to get rid of bees and their colonies.
-It is up to you, though, to choose whether things need to be escalated to that level.
+Finally, hiring exterminators will be the most effective method to eliminate bees and their colonies.
+It is up to you to choose whether things need to be escalated to that level.

 Bees are extremely valuable to the environment, and it is important to recognize their roles in nature.
-People recognize that bees can be dangerous to have around, especially if they are allergic to them.
+However, people acknowledge that bees can be dangerous to have around, especially if they are allergic to them.

 It will be easier to bring in the pros for safety reasons if you need to get rid of the bees near your patio deck.
 It is easy to buy bee-killing sprays, but using them and removing beehives may put you at risk.

 Those who want to avoid being stung are usually better off calling in the pros.
-Take the time to go over the facts you’ve learned and decide what you should do based on your preferences.
+Take the time to review the facts you’ve learned and decide what you should do based on your preferences.

 Hopefully, you now have a much better understanding of what you can do to stop bees.
-You’ll be able to use your patio deck all through summer and spring.
+Then, you’ll be able to use your patio deck all through summer and spring.